snyk/cli/test/smoke/README.md

 # Snyk CLI Smoke Tests

-Design goal is to have a single test suite, that can detect if CLI is not working properly - before and after it's released.
+Design goal is to have a single test suite that can detect if CLI is not working properly - before and after it's released.
 Defects it should catch are e.g. [broken pkg builds for a specific platform](https://github.com/snyk/snyk/issues/670), [misaligned dependencies](https://github.com/snyk/snyk/issues/1261) or [issues with a specific installation targets](https://github.com/snyk/snyk/issues/1270).

 CLI is being tested by a series of tests using [Shellspec](https://shellspec.info).
 See them in a `test/smoke/spec` folder.